AdhithyanM/NODE_role-authorization-assignment/README.md

 4. Create a .env file in root folder and set below key value pairs and save
      - SERVER_PORT=4000
      - JWT_SECRET_KEY="yourSecretKey"
+5. Run the server by executing the command 'npm start' from terminal.
-5. Open your REST Client Tool and access the below endpoints using GET method.
+6. Open your REST Client Tool and access the below endpoints using GET method.

      - http://localhost:4000/test-users